 - Ashgrove House – this well reviewed guesthouse offers a range of rooms, some with en-suite bathrooms.
 Breakfast is included and it’s just five minutes walk from the town centre, with free parking on-site.

 - Hotel Indigo – this great value centrally located 4* hotel is opposite Shakespeare’s New Place in the town centre.
 There’s a great on-site restaurant, and all rooms are en-suite.
 Parking is available for a fee.
+We’ve stayed at other Hotel Indigo properties and always enjoyed our stay.

 - The Arden Hotel – this centrally located 4* hotel has an award-winning on-site restaurant.
 All rooms are en-suite, and it’s opposite the Royal Shakespeare Theatre, making it perfect for catching a performance when you’re in town.